Housing & Neighborhoods

-The department unveiled its new and innovative mobile application last year; the department is the largest law enforcement agency in the nation to use a mobile application to connect the community with information and resources.
+In 2019, the department unveiled its new and innovative mobile application; the department is the largest law enforcement agency in the nation to use a mobile application to connect the community with information and resources.

 The app, available in the Apple and Android app stores, is free to the public and gives users access to the latest news, photos, videos, events, alerts, and crime information no matter where you are.
 In addition, the application allows two-way communications using social media platforms like Facebook and Twitter.
 It also includes a special feature for submitting anonymous tips to the Department, and crime reports can be filed from the convenience of a Smartphone.